WordPress/gutenberg/docs/designers-developers/developers/block-api/block-templates.md

 *Options:*

+- `readonly` — prevents all operations.
+It is not possible to edit any blocks, insert new blocks, move or delete existing blocks.
-- `all` — prevents all operations.
-It is not possible to insert new blocks, move existing blocks, or delete blocks.
+- `all` — prevents all block operations.
+It is not possible to insert new blocks, move or delete existing blocks.
 - `insert` — prevents inserting or removing blocks, but allows moving existing blocks.

 ## Nested Templates